Aarupadai Veedu Medical College

-Aarupadai Veedu Medical College & Hospital (AVMC) is a constituent college of Vinayaka Missions University, Salem, Tamil Nadu.
-It is located at Kirumampakkam in Puducherry, India.
+Aarupadai Veedu Medical College & Hospital (AVMC) is a private medical school located at Kirumampakkam in Puducherry, India.
+It is a constituent college of Vinayaka Missions University, Salem, Tamil Nadu.

 General information

-Aarupadai Veedu Medical College is a tertiary care teaching center in the ] region, U.T. of Puducherry.
+Aarupadai Veedu Medical College is a tertiary care teaching center in the region, U.T. of Puducherry.

 Courses

 AVMC offers a variety of courses.
 Undergraduate courses include MBBS, BSc (Nursing), BASLP (Bachelor of Audiology and Speech-Language Pathology) Postgraduate courses include MD, MS, and Diploma in many specialities.
 The Curriculum followed is as per the Medical Council of India (MCI) Norms.
 The college was affiliated earlier to the Pondicherry University and is now affiliated to the Vinayaka Missions University, Salem.

 The medium of instruction is English.
 The academic program for students include didactic lectures, small group teaching, practical, project work, demonstration of procedures and bedside clinics inclusive of history taking, physical examination and complete workup of cases.
 Clinical rotations include postings in all the outpatient departments.
 Training in community health includes postings at rural centers.
 Conduct regular CME and CNE programme that help medical professionals to maintain competence and learn about new and developing areas of their field.

 Besides the hospital and out reach services, AVMC&H also has an infrastructure in terms of library, laboratories and student amenities such as hostel, canteen, sports and recreation facilities.